Can Acupuncture Help Sinusitis? What You Should Know

 • Environmental irritants including smoke, pollutants, or dry air

-When multiple factors are involved, symptoms tend to repeat rather than fully resolve.
+When these factors overlap, symptoms tend to repeat rather than fully resolve.

 Chronic sinusitis often presents with: